KizMistry/taskflow-app/README.md

 **Purpose:** The `NavBar` component serves as the application's navigation bar, providing links to various sections of the application and user authentication options.

+**Component Uses:**

 The NavBar component is a fundamental part of the application's layout and navigation.
 It consists of the following elements:

-Logo: Displays the application logo and links to the homepage.
+- Logo: Displays the application logo and links to the homepage.
-Navigation Links: Depending on whether a user is logged in or not, it displays links to different sections of the application.
+- Navigation Links: Depending on whether a user is logged in or not, it displays links to different sections of the application.

 **Benefits:**